Our attorneys are active in professional, civic, cultural, religious and charitable organizations and share a responsibility to serve the community.

 Practice areas: real estate, corporate, business law, small business, insurance, trust and estate planning and administration, civil litigation, contract preparation and review

-Personal: Married to Jennifer Carter for 20 years; two children.
+Personal: I have been married to Jennifer Carter for 25 years and we have two children.
 I enjoy home improvement projects and have volunteered through the China Grove First Baptist Men on home improvement for the elderly and Habitat for Humanity projects.
 I teach middle school Sunday School and coach YMCA kids’ soccer.
-I am vice chairman of the Rowan County Board of Adjustment and Review.
+I am President of Bostian Heights Volunteer Fire Department and President of the South Rowan YMCA Board of Managers.

 J. Andrew “Andy” Porter